dougeby/IntuneDocs/intune/company-portal-app.md

 |---|---|---|
 |**Company name**| 40 | This name is displayed as the title of the Company Portal and appears as text throughout the Intune user experience. |
 | **Privacy statement URL** |     79     | You can specify your own company privacy statement that appears when users click the privacy links from the Company Portal.
 You must enter a valid URL in the format `<https://www.contoso.com>`. |

+> [!NOTE]
+> Consistent with Microsoft and Apple policy, we do not sell any data collected by our service to any third parties for any reason.

 ## Support information
 Enter your company's support information to provide your employee with a contact for Intune-related questions.